aytchell/jsonfsm/README.md

 ```

 During compilation a `CompilationException` might be thrown (e.g. if compiling
-a command throw or if a command compiler is missing).
+a command throws or if a command compiler is missing).
 This exception will
 contain information to figure out, what's wrong.

 If compilation succeeds you'll have a `StateMachine` where you basically only
 have to inject events and the machine takes care of the rest.
-Only command
+Only events originating
-from the `eventSourceIds` returned by the parser will trigger an action.
+from those `eventSourceIds` indicated by the parser will trigger an action.
-All others will be ignored.
+All others will be ignored (a log message will be emitted).

 ```java
 boolean isFinal = machine.injectEvent(3, "move ya");